avs42040/cloud-native-platform/efk-stack/README.md

 ## efk-k3d-local.sh (script)
 This script is used to deploy EFK-stack in your local environment.
-To deploy EFK-stack in k3d-cluster in your local machine, just run this command in this in this folder -->
+To deploy EFK-stack in k3d-cluster in your local machine, just run this command in this folder -->

 ```bash
 ./efk-k3d-local.sh